Digital-Grinnell/hugo-front-matter-tools/README.md

 That completes the credentials acquisition process.
 Per the video I then returned to the project window here in _VSCode_ and...

-1) Activate and dd the `gspread` project to our virtual environment like so:
+1) Activate and enable the `gspread` project to our virtual environment like so:
   ```
   source .venv/bin/activate
   pip3 install gspread